rishabh-mondal/kdd24_brick_kilns/rebuttal.md

 * Brick kilns should be at least 500 m from rivers.
 * Brick kilns should be at least 800 m from hospitals.
 * PM2.5 contribution of brick kilns with a Chemical Transport Model.
-* Estimation of emissions from brick kilns and the impact of converting old kilns to Zigzag or Hoffman kilns.
+* Estimation of emissions from brick kilns and the impact of converting old kilns to Zigzag or Hoffmann kilns.

 ## Reviewer-2/7T6L